Certain hand and finger conditions may require surgery – especially if conservative treatment options have not been successful.

-For example, a trigger finger may need to be released if anti-inflammatory medications and cortisone injections prove ineffective.
-Dupuytren?s Contractures may also require surgery to remove the scar tissue that prevents the fingers from straightening.
+For example, a trigger finger may need to be released if anti-inflammatory medications and cortisone injections are ineffective.
+Dupuytren’s Contractures may also require surgery to remove the scar tissue that prevents the fingers from straightening.

 Hand and Wrist Surgery

 The anesthesia staff will discuss your options for medications during surgery.
-Often times, a sedative medication will be given which relaxes you but allows you to be awake during the procedure, however most patients do not recall any details of their time in the operating room.
+Often times, a sedative is given which relaxes you but lets you be awake during the procedure; however, most patients do not recall any details of their time in the operating room.
 Your surgery time can vary depending on how much needs to be done, but can last anywhere from 30 minutes to an hour.

-Once you are rolled into the operating room, you will get moved to the operating table with your arm outstretched.
-A sheet will be placed between you and your hand to block your view.
-Your hand will be placed in a holder to keep your fingers in place and out of the way of your surgeon.
+Once you are rolled into the operating room, you will be moved to the operating table with your arm outstretched.
+A sheet is placed between you and your hand to block your view, and your hand is placed in a holder to keep your fingers in place and out of the way of your surgeon.
 A tourniquet will be applied to your arm to prevent blood from flowing into the arm while the surgeon is operating.
-This may be slightly uncomfortable but most patients say it feels like their arm is asleep.
-A local anesthetic will be injected into the area so you will not feel anything during the procedure.
+This may be slightly uncomfortable, but most patients say it feels like their arm is asleep.
+A local anesthetic is injected into the area so you will not feel anything during the procedure.

-After surgery, your surgeon will explain what they found in the operating room to your family and discuss any limitations you will have in using your hand.
-Your hand will have a bulky dressing on it that will need to remain in place for the first few days.
-After that time, you will be instructed on when and how to change the dressing after that time.
+After surgery, your surgeon will explain what they found in the operating room and any limitations you will have.
+Your hand will have a bulky dressing that has to remain in place for the first few days.
+You will be told when and how to change the dressing after that time.

 Let's Discuss Your Options.

-Dupuytren?s Contracture and Surgical Release
+Dupuytren's Contracture and Surgical Release

 Trigger Finger and Surgical Release

 Each finger has tendons that flex or bend your finger toward your palm.
 Each tendon is in its own individual sheath.
-Inflammation or nodules can develop in the sheath causing a catching or triggering in the finger.
+Inflammation or nodules can develop in the sheath, causing a catching or triggering in the finger.
 This can be painful and limit the motion of your fingers.
 If oral anti-inflammatories and cortisone injections prove to be ineffective, surgical release is an option.